John Amory Lowell: Lowell Institute

 Under John Amory, its first trustee, the Institute flourished.
-Lowell was both a man of extraordinary financial acumen and a man of high intellect.
-The list of Lowell Lecturers during his tenure was a veritable pantheon of the most internationally celebrated figures in science, literature, politics, economics, philosophy, and theology, including Britain's most celebrated geologist, Sir Charles Lyell, Swiss naturalist Louis Agassiz, and novelists Charles Dickens and William Makepeace Thackeray.
+The list of Lowell Lecturers during his tenure included science, literature, politics, economics, philosophy, and theology, including Britain's most celebrated geologist, Sir Charles Lyell, Swiss naturalist Louis Agassiz, and novelists Charles Dickens and William Makepeace Thackeray.

 The lectures were so immensely popular that crowds crushed the windows of the Old Corner Bookstore where the tickets were distributed and certain series had to be repeated by popular demand.
 John Amory tirelessly led the Lowell Institute for more than 40 years before naming his son, Augustus, as his replacement.